 (a) Check the thickness of the copper sheet.
-Most of the cheap pots are made with 0.5 mm.
+Most of the cheap pots are less or equal to 0.5 mm.
 The quality ones though use 1 mm up to 1.5 mm copper sheets.
 The pot is obviously thicker (ideal heat conductivity).
 Of course it lasts longer with minimum problems.
 Thin copper coffee pots tend to leak after a few months of usage because heat wears down the copper.

 (b) Check the handle and the sides of the pot.
 If the handle is loose then it means leaking trouble.

-(c) Check if the handle is attached with brass connectors.
-It’s a sign that your pot will not leak.
+(c) Check if there are brass connectors holding the handle on the pot’s main.
+It’s another good sign that your pot will not leak.

 For online buyers: Most of the above properties are absent from the descriptions of the products.